Proven Coping Techniques To Deal With Anxiety

 In addition to the importance of low-fat, low-sugar, high-protein diets, researchers discovered that some foods could have defensive effects.
 Foods high in magnesium, such as leafy greens, are typically associated with reduced anxiety, as are foods rich in zinc.
 Asparagus has also been well-evidenced to lower persistent anxious feelings.
 Anxiety can also be correlated with low levels of antioxidants, and doctors usually recommend foods high in antioxidants, such as beans, fruits, berries, nuts, and vegetables.

 Chronic stress can produce persistent feelings of anxiety.
 After all, a person who is chronically stressed may be constantly encountering threats that activate their fight-or-flight system.
-Lowering exposure to stressful situations and increasing activities that defend against stress may be extremely useful for reducing the severity of anxiety symptoms.
+Lowering exposure to stressful situations and increasing activities that defend against stress and anxiety may be extremely useful for reducing the severity of anxiety symptoms.

 Social support can also be helpful in reducing stress.
 Friends and family generally provide emotional support that can defend against some of the harmful effects of stress.
 Emotional support may serve as a buffer that can help a person manage stressful situations or crises when they occur.
+Loved ones can also assist an individual in treating anxiety by helping them develop different coping strategies or identify triggers that make anxiety worse.

 When should I see a therapist?

 Low-level anxious feelings can be common for most people and do not usually indicate an anxiety disorder.
-Similarly, most people can experience severe feelings of anxiety, but these feelings tend to be much rarer.
+Similarly, most people can experience severe feelings of anxiety, but these experiences tend to be much rarer.
 If you are experiencing frequent, severe anxiety that interferes with your ability to focus on other tasks or engage in enjoyable activities, an anxiety disorder may be the cause.

 Therapists who practice online normally use the same evidence-based techniques as those who see patients in person.
-Methods that are effective in an office setting, like cognitive-behavioral therapy, are usually just as effective when administered virtually.
+Methods that are effective in an office setting, like cognitive-behavioral therapy, are usually just as effective when administered virtually

 Takeaway